 When it comes to binary trading, many UK investors prefer to trade options with a locally based broker.
-If based in the UK, most traders would expect to see an office based in London at a familiar address among all the other financial institutions.
+If you’re in the UK, most traders would expect to see an office based in London at a familiar address among all the other financial institutions.
 Being a small country geographically there is a sense that nothing is too far away in the event of an issue.
-While there are many reliable and reputable UK brokers there are many international brokers that also have a lot to offer.
+While there are many reliable and reputable UK brokers, there are many international brokers that also have a lot to offer.
 How do you choose and what do you need to consider when making your choice?

 Licensing And Regulation

 UK regulation is highly regarded, but there are also many other hugely reputable licensing bodies.
 These include CySEC (Cyprus) MiFID (EU) and ASIC (Australia).
 Often the best brokers originate in Europe or Australia, and there are plenty to choose.

 Ease of use of the platform and whether it is mobile friendly is a huge consideration.
 You need to make sure that the platform is compatible with your phone or tablet and that you find it easy to navigate.

 The demo account is a huge benefit for both new and experienced traders.
 If you are new to trading it allows you to get acquainted with the functionality, the various assets and trade types and the different charts, data etc. If you are more familiar with trading, it offers you the opportunity to try new things.

 Like a demo account, a bonus also gives you the chance to get better at trading.
 Whether it's a no deposit bonus to get your first trades free or a deposit bonus to make your money go further, they will both save you money.